zyhou/pnpm-modules-yaml-storedir/README.md

 Let's run the app via Docker now.

-There is multiple way to start the container, docker compose up etc.. let's use the easier way
+There is multiple way to start the container, docker compose up etc.. let's use the easiest way

 ```bash
 docker compose run --rm app sh